davervw/simple-emu-c64/README.md

 LIMITATIONS:

-* Only keyboard/console I/O.  No text pokes, no graphics.
-Just stdio.
-No backspace.
-No asynchronous input (GET K$), but INPUT S$ works.
-No special Commodore keys, e.g. function keys, cursor keys, color keys, etc.
 * No keyboard color switching.
 No border or border color.
 * No screen editing (gasp!)
 Just short and sweet for running C64 BASIC in terminal/console window via 6502 chip emulation in software
-* No PETSCII graphic characters, only supports printables CHR$(32) to CHR$(126)
+* No PETSCII graphic characters, only supports printables CHR$(32) to CHR$(126).
+But does support CHR$(147) for clear screen.
-* No memory management.
-Not full 64K RAM despite startup screen.
+* No memory management or banking.
+Not full 64K RAM despite what the startup screen says.
    Just 44K RAM, 16K ROM, 1K VIC-II color RAM nybbles
 * No timers.
 No interrupts except BRK.
 No NMI/RESTORE key.
 No STOP key.
-* No loading of files implemented.
+* No loading or saving of files implemented (but Windows clipboard works!)
 * Where do I plug in my cartridge?
 What, no joystick?
 * Lightly tested.
 Bugs are lurking!